2 images of Britain, taken 7 weeks apart, that speak volumes

 Between the taking of the first and of the second, much elapsed, throwing a nation into mourning and then into an acute, turbulent economic crisis — tectonic shifts, one after the other, that many in the country had never experienced.

 Queen Elizabeth II met incoming prime minister Liz Truss on Sept.
 6. It was the last time the monarch was seen in an image by the public after her 70 years on the throne.
-Her reign had straddled two centuries, a World War, post-colonialism, Brexit and a pandemic.
+Her reign had straddled two centuries, post-colonialism, Brexit and a pandemic.

 For many, the meeting was probably the high point of Truss' premiership.
 After that, it sped downhill, crashed and burned in 45 days.
 Her libertarian economic policies caused convulsions in the markets and saw the pound crater to its lowest ebb against the dollar in nearly 40 years.